 Before you start thinking about what product or service to sell, be honest about your reasons to start a business.

-- You want to be a millionaire.
 So many businesses fail that your chance of becoming a millionaire is much greater by saving and investing than starting your own business.
 Most entrepreneurs never become millionaires.
 If becoming a millionaire is your main reason, you will most likely be disappointed.

-- You want to read your own success story.
 Entrepreneur biographies can be very interesting.
 Unfortunately, most success stories omit the most important parts of success such as hard work, dealing with rejections and lifting yourself up after failures.

-- You want more free time.
 Entrepreneurs work more hours than employees.
 Starting your business will not give you more time to spend with your family.
 Think of it as a goal that you might reach one day, and I hope you do, but it is unlikely that you will have more free time.

 Fear is good.
 It alerts you to the bad things that might happen.
 If you haven’t started a business before, you are entering a new and unknown area.
 You have no idea what to expect.
 For some, the unknown is thrilling and for others its pure terror.